googleapis/google-cloud-node/packages/error-reporting/README.md

 If a key is provided, the module will not attempt to authenticate using the methods associated with locally-stored credentials as mentioned in the previous section.

-We recommend storing the API key in a file rather than hard-coding it into your application's source code.
+We recommend using a file, environment variable, or another mechanism to store the API key rather than hard-coding it into your application's source.

 **Note:** The Error Reporting instance will check if the provided API key is invalid shortly after it is instantiated.
-If the key is invalid, an error-level message will be logged.
+If the key is invalid, an error-level message will be logged to stdout.

 ## Configuration